Chapter 17 : Love rule #16

 “Scorpius mentioned something, yes,” he began , “He’s been worried sick.
 I hope you get better soon, you’re looking very thin.
 What is it, some sort of goblin flu?”

-I have to say, I was happily surprised at how polite he was –it wasn’t the awkward, stilted conversation I thought it would be, especially giving my short answers.
+I was happily surprised at how polite he was being.
+It wasn’t the awkward, stilted conversation I thought it would be, especially given my short answers.

 “Erm yes, something like that…” I trailed off, looking away.
 Scorpius could find the time to talk about me to his father, but not visit me?